 Children who are four before September 1st can start school in the Autumn term of that year.
 In the Summer term before they join us, children and their parents are invited to school on several occasions enabling children to meet their teacher and spend some time in the classrooms.
 We offer a staggered start; which has provided invaluable extra assessment and planning to ensure the provision we offer is tailor made for each pupil's needs.
 Parents are also offered a home visit which enables our class teacher and teaching assistants to get to know you and your child in a more informal setting.

-The number we currently admit into our Reception class is 25.
-From September 2018/19 Academic Year this will be 30.
+The number we currently admit into our Reception class is 30.
 Any children living in King's Sutton are the first priority to be offered a place at our school.
 Places are then offered to brothers and sisters of children living outside this area who will be at the school at the time of admission of the younger child.

 Those who are not successful in obtaining a place may appeal to the LEA (Northanptonshire) for a review of the decision.
 For further information on the appeals process; please click here.
 No child will be refused a place solely because he or she has special educational needs.